matios13/travelSalesmanProblemPEA/README.md

 # travelSalesmanProblemPEA
-A JAva solution for Travel salesman problem
+A Java solution for Travel salesman problem for
 - pwr
 - w4